hypothesis/h/docs/hacking/install.rst

 Installing the services
 -----------------------

+h requires trhe following external services:

+.. include:: services.rst

-h requires Elasticsearch_ 1.0+ with the `Elasticsearch ICU Analysis`_ plugin, `NSQ`_ 0.3+ and `PostgreSQL`_ 9.4+.
-You can install these services however you
-want, but the easiest way is by using Docker.
+You can install these services however you want, but the easiest way is by using Docker.
 This should work on any operating system that Docker can be installed on:

 1. Install Docker by following the instructions on the `Docker website`_.